AliaksandrTsimokhau/aws-mentoring/materials/04_container_services/Readme.md

 EKS automatically applies the latest security patches to your cluster’s control plane.
 AWS works closely with the community to address critical security issues and help ensure that every EKS cluster is secure.

+**Serverless Compute**

+EKS supports AWS Fargate to run your Kubernetes applications using serverless compute.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
 ### Pricing considerations

 With AWS EKS, you have to pay for: